Polynomial Identity Testing via Evaluation of Rational Functions: Zoom Lemma

 The construction consists of two steps.
-First, we pick $i^*\in C$ arbitrarily (we can assume without loss of generality that $C$ is nonempty), set $K \doteq C \setminus \{i^*\}$, and let $d_+$ be a degree pattern with domain $K$ that matches a monomial in $p$ and that is minimal among all such degree patterns.
-The existence of $d_+$ follows from the fact that $p$ is nonzero.
-By construction, $|K| \le (k+1)-1 = k$ and \(p_{d_+}\) is nonzero.
+First, we pick $i^*\in C$ arbitrarily.
+(We can assume without loss of generality that $C$ is nonempty because if $C$ is a core, then so is $C$ with an additional element.)
+We also set $K \doteq C \setminus \{i^*\}$, and let $d_+$ be a degree pattern with domain $K$ that matches a monomial in $r$ and that is minimal among all such degree patterns.
+The existence of $d_+$ follows from the fact that $r$ is nonzero.
+By construction, $|K| \le (k+1)-1 = k$ and \(r_{d_+}\) is nonzero.

-Second, we pick a degree pattern $d_-$ with domain $\overline{C}$ that matches a monomial in $p_{d_+}$ and that is maximal among all such degree patterns.
-The existence of $d_-$ follows from the fact that $p_{d_+}$ is nonzero.
-Let $L$ denote the set of indices $j \in \overline{C}$ on which $d_-$ is positive.
-The hypothesis that $C$ is a $(k+1,l)$-core for $p$ implies that $|L| \le l$.
-By construction, the restriction of $d_-$ to the domain $L$ is maximal among the degree patterns with domain $L$ in $p_{d_+}$.
+Second, we pick a degree pattern $d_-$ with domain $[n]\setminus C$ that matches a monomial in $r_{d_+}$ and that is maximal among all such degree patterns.
+The existence of $d_-$ follows from the fact that $r_{d_+}$ is nonzero.
+Let $L$ denote the set of indices $j \in [n]\setminus C$ on which $d_-$ is positive.
+The hypothesis that $C$ is a $(k+1,l)$-core for $r$ implies that $|L| \le l$.
+By construction, the restriction of $d_-$ to the domain $L$ is maximal among the degree patterns with domain $L$ in $r_{d_+}$.